 Section 16(a) of the Exchange Act requires our officers and directors and persons who beneficially own more than 10% of our outstanding common stock (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of such reports received or written representations from certain Reporting Persons during the fiscal year ended December 31, 2014, we believe that all Reporting Persons complied with all Section 16(a) reporting requirements, except with respect to late Form 4 filings concerning option grants in May 2014 to each of our executive officers at the time; and a late Form 4 filing concerning shares of common stock acquired by Mr. Butler on December 15, 2014 which was filed on December 18, 2014.
+Based solely on our review of such reports received or written representations from certain Reporting Persons during the fiscal year ended December 31, 2015, we believe that all Reporting Persons complied with all Section 16(a) reporting requirements.